St. George, Utah: Geography

 The city uses street numbers rather than names, such as "East 100 South".
-Exceptions have been made for streets with curves or those not fitting into the traditional grid system.
-Some roads have names along with numerals, such as "400 East" which is also known as "Flood Street".
+Exceptions have been made for streets with curves or those not fitting into the grid system.
+Some roads have names along with numerals, such as "400 East", which is also known as "Flood Street".

+Neighborhoods

+Some neighborhoods are large housing developments created during the city's rapid modern expansion; others carry the names of geographical features or unincorporated communities that have been annexed by St. George.